murugeshp/DevOpsFiles/SpringBootEcommerceMonolithicApp/readme.md

 # Dockerized Spring Boot Ecommerce application with Mysql and Angular containers

+#### Example:

+Luv2Shop Ecommerce Application

+An application used to purchase books and travel accessories for personal needs, build with Angular as front end and Spring Boot as the backend.
+It is dockerized application and it can be easily deployed on any server.

+It has product search facility, login using Okta Sign-on, product checkout and purchase.
+Order Tracking based on user login.
+Backend order tracking is secured with Spring security to ensure only the authorised person can see the order list

+## Try out yourself :)

 - Ensure latest docker is installed in your machine

 ```